To find your nearest collection point, go to www.returnandearn.org.au and use the interactive map on the homepage

 There are many ways to participate in Return and Earn, and help the environment and your community.

 - Take your empty containers to a collection point.
-Collection points are rolling out from 1 December – an interactive map will be available online soon so you can identify the ones nearest you.
+Collection points are rolling out weekly across NSW – an interactive map is available online at www.returnandearn.org.au so you can identify the ones nearest you.

 - Donate your containers to local charities, schools and community groups to help them fundraise.